Kidney Cancer: The Basics

 - Unclassified.

-Other types of kidney cancer are transitional cell carcinomas, renal sarcoma, and Wilms Tumor (often found in children, but is rare in adults).
+Other types of kidney cancer are transitional cell carcinomas, renal sarcoma, and Wilms Tumor (often found in children, but rare in adults).
 Cancer that has spread to the kidney from another part of the body is called metastatic cancer.

 Risk Factors

-Risk factors related to kidney cancer are:
+Risk factors that can lead to kidney cancer are:

 - Smoking.